StephanThierry/OpenVPNrelay/README.md

 `sudo adduser [username]` and set password: `sudo passwd [username]`

 Now the users should be able to connect using the certificate (.ovpn-file) and their username/password.

+Note.
+If you get this error:  `Please enter a username matching the regular expression configured`  you can edit that regex in `/etc/adduser.conf` or you can use: the --force-badname option like so: `sudo adduser [username] --force-badname`